Chokitu/apimelachot/README.md

 This project demonstrates a basic but functional API-driven web application.
 While it has several security and design limitations, it provides an excellent starting point for learning about API development, security considerations, and full-stack web applications.

 By addressing the security issues and implementing the suggested improvements, this project could be transformed into a production-ready application.
 The clear separation of concerns (backend API, frontend display) makes it a good model for modern web development practices.

+# Key improvements made on the last update

+1. **MongoDB Integration**:
+   - Replaced in-memory data storage with MongoDB database
+   - Added connection error handling and proper database initialization
+   - All API endpoints now interact with the MongoDB collection

+2. **Dual Server Architecture**:
+   - API server runs on port 3000
+   - Frontend server runs on port 3001
+   - Both servers run concurrently using threading

+3. **Automatic Redirection**:
+   - Added redirects from port 3000 to port 3001
+   - Users can access either port and be directed to the correct interface
+   - API endpoints remain accessible at port 3000 with /api/ prefix

+4. **Database Initialization Logic**:
+   - Created a separate populate_db.py file for database seeding
+   - Database only gets populated if empty to prevent data loss

+5. **Visual Improvements**:
+   - Added favicon for better browser identification
+   - Enhanced visual design and user experience

 ---